 In February 2020 the government health minister, Nadine Dorries MP, announced that Dr Bill Kirkup would lead an independent review of maternity services in East Kent.
-We welcome this independent review and promise that we will do everything we can to support Dr Kirkup and his team.
+We welcome this independent review and we are doing everything we can to support Dr Kirkup and his team.

-We are determined that we will be open and transparent about the improvements we need to make to our maternity service.
-We have already made a number of improvements, but we are clear that more needs to be done.
+We are determined that we will be open and transparent about the improvements we need to make to our maternity service and the progress we are making.

 We are determined to provide an excellent standard of care to every mother and child who uses our maternity service, and we will not rest until we, the public and our regulators are confident we are doing so.

 In this section of our Trust website you will find regular updates about our maternity service, progress against our improvement programme and news about the independent investigation.